vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/blogger.md

 You can also specify a personal introduction page link through `blog.intro`, so when users click on the avatar and name, they will be direct to that page.

-You can also config your social media links with `blog.medias` option in the format `medianame: medialink` with an object.
+You can also config your social media links with `blog.medias` option.

+- If the social media icon is avaiable below, you can set `MediaName: MediaLink` directly.
+- Otherwise, you should pass in a tuple `MediaName: [MediaLink , MediaIconSvgString or MediaIconPath]`,

 ::: tip Available social media: